 Goth characters make good main characters in stories which explore the concept of Being-toward-death.

 - Barbara is a loner bordering on misanthropist.
-This is her presented as her main psychological weakness, as well as her moral weakness, because she’s not very nice to the new girl.
+This is her presented as her main psychological shortcoming, as well as her moral shortcoming, because she’s not very nice to the new girl.
 She needs to learn to connect with people.
 This hooks into this idea that death is a lonely experience, or to use Heidegger’s terminology: non-relational.
 “When standing before death you cut off all relations to others.”
 Heidegger also wrote about how everyone is connected, in a Buddhist kind of way which he didn’t call Buddhist.

 - Addendum to that point: Barbara’s fear of death is fear of her mother’s death.
 In this respect, the philosophy of the storytellers is more in line with more modern critics who argue death of another can be as scary as death of yourself.